Paul Whittle Commercial Mediator

 Paul has spent his entire working life in construction.
 He began working for a construction business in 1994 working on a range of domestic, commercial and industrial projects.
 He quickly moved into a managerial position supervising small to medium sized sites, organising and controlling labour and plant resources.
 Paul’s management and control progressed on to larger and more complex projects.
 His management successfully completed many new-build homes (many with very high specifications), and many civil engineering and industrial projects including mechanical engineering (M&E) installations.
 Paul’s work spanned from the creation of tenders and estimates on a range of projects, from the management of live projects, and the valuation of interim applications and the negotiation of final accounts.

-Through both his management of projects and his high levels of academic and professional education, Paul has gained expert knowledge of the standard forms of contract (JCT and ECC), both contract and construction law, and the negotiation and resolution of construction, engineering and property disputes.
+Through both his management of projects and his high levels of academic and professional education, Paul has gained expert knowledge of the standard forms of contract (JCT and NEC), both contract and construction law, and the negotiation and resolution of construction, engineering and property disputes.

-Claim and counter claim of £750k for non-payment versus remediation works and patent defects of a new-build care home
+Claim and counter claim of £750k for non-payment versus remediation works and patent defects of a new-build care home.

 Claims against an engineering consultant for over valued works carried out to a luxury central London residential development.

 Claims against builder for non-completion and defects in workmanship.

 Claims against a leading national housebuilder for defects to luxury apartment.